Abhinav2904/BRRR-Borrow-Read-Return-Repeat/README.md

 Place the project folder in the htdocs directory.

-Import the library.sql file into your MySQL database.
+Import the library_system.sql file into your MySQL database.

 Update db.php in the includes/ folder with your database credentials.

 Access the application at http://localhost/[project-folder].